Android Central Verdict

 Let's face it, LG isn't exactly known for stellar Android software.
 The most recent iteration of the LG UI skin, based on Android 10, is basically a riff on Samsung's One UI.
 It's mostly inoffensive, though lacking some of the visual polish of the Samsung Galaxy UI that it's clearly imitating.

 Plus there's LG's less than fantastic track record for Android platform update that casts doubt on the timeliness of any Android 11 update.
-(To its credit, though, LG pushed out the October 2020 Android security patches to my review unit right on schedule, on October 5.)
+(To its credit, though, LG has pushed out security patches to our review device on a fairly regular basis.)

 The most interesting part of the Wing's software experience is the new experiences it enables for the dual-screen pairing.
 Some of these are inherited from LG's Dual Screen accessories, like the ability to save shortcuts of pairs of apps on either panel.
 Others are new, like the new Rolodex home screen setup that pops up when the Wing is fully deployed.